 - Antenatal and postnatal exposure to smoking

 - Parental drug (prescribed or illicit) or alcohol use

 - Congenital abnormality.

 Midwives are in a unique position to influence the behaviour of parents and care givers, by modelling safe sleep practices in hospital, and helping parents to make informed decisions to keep baby safe once they have left hospital.

-Cosleeping – also known as bed sharing – is an accepted infant care practice and many parents do choose to bring baby into bed with them.
+Bed sharing – which often leads to co-sleeping is an accepted infant care practice and many parents do choose to bring baby into bed with them.

 However, there are some circumstances where co-sleeping can be dangerous, so it is vitally important to know how to do it more safely and to understand when not to sleep.

 Learn more in our Safer Cosleeping Guide and Information Statement: Sharing a sleep surface with baby.

 Last modified: 2/2/22